 (e) Electronic Cuttable (EC) Film.
 Use film from a sheeting manufacturer listed in Bulletin 15.
 Apply the sheeting to the sign face using a procedure according to the sheeting manufacturer, free of bubbles or wrinkles greater than 1 inch in length.

 (f) Legend and Border.
 Apply legend and border of the color, size, and dimensions according to Publication 212, Publication 213, and the MUTCD or as indicated.
 Use silk screens with a mesh of 12XX or finer for reverse screening.
 Use stencils with sharp clear-cut edges, uniform curvature, and straight lines.
-Silk screen in a manner resulting in uniform color and tone, with -sharply-defined edges and without blemishes on the sign background.
+Silk screen in a manner resulting in uniform color and tone, with sharply-defined edges and without blemishes on the sign background.
 Air dry or bake signs after silk screening to achieve a smooth hard finish.
 Blisters appearing during the drying process will be cause for rejection.
-If -direct-applied- legend is indicated for any directional or destination sign, use Type III, IV, VIII, IX, or XI reflective sheeting.
-Slip-sheet- and pack signs to ensure delivery in an undamaged condition.
+If direct-applied legend is indicated for any directional or destination sign, use Type III, IV, VIII, IX, or XI reflective sheeting.
+Slip-sheet and pack signs to ensure delivery in an undamaged condition.

 1103.05 DELINEATION DEVICES—Not used.